 DIRECTIONS: In accordance with Section II, paragraph A.9., of the U.S. Army Military Attaché Guide, Attachés shall complete this form for each visitor certified to the U.S. Army as a Personnel Exchange Program (PEP) participant, Foreign Liaison Officer (FLO), Standardization Representative (STANREP), Engineer and Scientist Exchange Program (ESEP) participant, or Cooperative Program Personnel (CPP) participant.
-Attachés shall submit this form, as well as a full-body photo as .gif or .jpeg file, at least 30 days prior to the start of an extended visitor's visit start date by email to the following email address: usarmy.pentagon.hqda-dcs-g-2.mbx.dami-cd-guardian@mail.mil.
+This form must be completed and submitted concurrently with submission of RVA.
+Attachés shall submit this form, as well as a full-body photo as .gif or .jpeg file, at least 30 days prior to the start of an extended visitor's visit start date by email to the following email address: usarmy.pentagon.hqda-dcs-q-2.mbx.dami-cd-guardian@mail.mil.
 Embassies without email connectivity or without electronic photo files may send photos and biographies by diplomatic pouch to the Pentagon ATTN: DAMI-CDD.